-The off-campus Master of Public Administration degree at Appalachian
+The face-to-face Master of Public Administration degree at Appalachian

 The Master of Public Administration program at Appalachian State University provides the professional management tools and technical expertise needed to advance your public service career.